alexwlchan/alexwlchan.net/src/_drafts/emptydir.md

   alt="A Finder window for a folder 'totally_empty' which doesn’t show any files, and the status bar says '0 items, 262.9 GB available'."
 %}

-What you don't see is the invisible [`.DS_Store` file][ds_store] created by Finder -- this is a file that keeps some information about how you want the folder to look.
+What you can't see is the invisible [`.DS_Store` file][ds_store] -- this is a file that keeps some information about how you want the folder to appear in Finder.
 For example, if you arrange the icons on your Desktop, their positions get stored in a `.DS_Store` file.
 If you delete the file and relaunch Finder, your Desktop icons will revert to the default grid layout.

 If there are files in the folder, the `.DS_Store` is a useful file to keep around.
 If the folder is empty, it's unlikely to be worth saving.

-Because I don't care about lonely `.DS_Store` files, I wrote the following rule in `emptydir`:
+Because I don't care about lonely `.DS_Store` files, I wrote `emptydir` with the following rules:

-> If a folder contains nothing but a `.DS_Store` file, delete the entire folder.
+> If a folder is completely empty, delete it.
 >
+> If the only thing in a folder is a `.DS_Store` file, delete the entire folder.
+>
 > If there's anything else in the folder, leave it as-is.

-This means that `emptydir` will clean up this apparently-empty folder and the hidden `.DS_Store` file it contains.
+This means that `emptydir` will clean up this apparently-empty folder and the hidden `.DS_Store` file it contains -- but leave the `.DS_Store` file in place for folders where I want to keep it, like the Desktop.
-Hooray!

-There are a couple of other folders which I'm similarly happy to delete if they're the only thing in their parent folder -- `.venv` (my Python virtual environment) and `__pycache__` (compiled Python byte code), both of which are transient folders I can easily recreate.
+There are a couple of other things which I'm similarly happy to delete if they're the only thing in a folder -- `.venv` (the name of my Python virtual environments) and `__pycache__` (compiled Python byte code), both of which are transient folders I can easily recreate.

 [emptydir]: https://github.com/alexwlchan/emptydir
 [ds_store]: https://en.wikipedia.org/wiki/.DS_Store